With the right lens you’d imagine it was easy, but the moon moves faster than you think.

 You can say a lot with the moon.
 Steven Spielberg knew that back in 1982 when he made a giant full moon the backdrop to a silhouette of ET flying home.
-Dreamworks knows it too – the company’s logo of a boy fishing from the tip of a crescent moon conveys feelings of calm and simple times.
+Dreamworks knows it too – the company’s logo of a boy fishing from the tip of a crescent moon conveys feelings of calm and simpler times.
 Have you ever thought about doing more with the moon in your shots?

 Timing is everything